kachponz/kachponz/README.md

 ### Hi there 👋

+My name is Fira, I'm an Informatics Engineering Undergraduate Student from Institut Teknologi Sepuluh Nopember.
+I'm also a working-in-progress polymath; realism acrylic painting artist Worth up to Rp3.000.000,00 and private tutor in architecture communication, grinded students' mark from C to A. Nice to meet you !!! ^ o ^)/

 <!--
 **kachponz/kachponz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.